 “Maintenance Release” means a release of the Software which corrects faults, adds functionality or otherwise amends or upgrades the Software, but which does not constitute a Major Release.

 “Major Release” means any new version of the Software which from time to time may be publicly marketed and offered for purchase by Sword.
 A Major Release shall be described with a major release number prefix and a lower number for the version.
-New modules released by Sword from time to time that provide complementary but separate functionality to the Software referenced in a Transaction Document do not constitute Major Releases and such new modules must be licensed as separate items of “Software” (eg Apps, RPM and Risk Connectivity are separate items of “Software”).
+New modules released by Sword from time to time that provide complementary but separate functionality to the Software referenced in a Purchase Order do not constitute Major Releases and such new modules must be licensed as separate items of “Software” (eg Apps, RPM and Risk Connectivity are separate items of “Software”).

 “Modification” means a Maintenance Release or a Major Release.

-“Professional Services” means professional services, other than Implementation Services and Maintenance and Support Services, requested by the Customer from time to time and set out in an agreed Statement of Work.
+“Professional Services” means professional services, other than Implementation Services and Maintenance and Support Services, requested by the Customer from time to time and set out in an agreed Purchase Order.

+“Purchase Order” means the purchase order issued by the Customer that references this Agreement and is signed by both parties.

 “Roles Schedule” means Sword’s standard roles schedule setting out the roles and authorities attaching to each license granted to the Customer, a copy of which is available on the Support Portal.

 “Services” means together the Professional Services, the Maintenance and Support Services and the Implementation Services, or such of them as the context requires.

-“Software” means the Software referenced in a Transaction Document signed by both parties in the form set out in Schedule 1, and any Modification which is acquired by the Customer or provided by Sword during the Term.
+“Software” means the Software referenced in a Purchase Order signed by both parties, and any Modification which is acquired by the Customer or provided by Sword during the Term.

 “Standard Support Hours” means 9am to 5.30pm on Working Days (and “Standard Support Hour” shall mean any of these hours).

-“Statement of Work” means a statement of work in the form provided in Schedule 2 in respect of the Implementation Services and any other Professional Services requested by the Customer from time to time.

 “Support Policy” means Sword’s standard support policy for the Software, a copy of which will be provided to the Customer on the Effective Date and is available on the Support Portal.